Tour Merch Strategy 2026: What Actually Sells on the Road

-What tour merch actually sells, pricing strategies, inventory planning, and items independent artists should skip — based on real data.
+What tour merch actually sells in 2026, pricing strategy, inventory planning, and items indie artists should skip, based on real touring revenue data.

 Quick Answer